vanshika022007/Hacktoberfest-2025/README.md

 - `password_generator.py` — Generate strong, random passwords with customizable criteria.
   This collection aims to help users automate repetitive tasks efficiently and serve as an introduction to Python scripting and open-source contributions.
 - `Folder Cleaner`- Delete files older than n days.
+- `PDF Merger` - Merge multiple PDFs into one.

 ## Getting Started